syncthing/syncthing/protocol/PROTOCOL.md

 The Repository and Name fields are as documented for the Index message.
 The Offset and Size fields specify the region of the file to be transferred.
-This should equate to exactly one block as seen in an Index message.
+This SHOULD equate to exactly one block as seen in an Index message.

 #### XDR